veeto

 Key Takeaways

-• Requires counties to develop trauma-informed care plans for foster youth by January 2027.
+• Requires counties to submit detailed plans for providing trauma-informed services to foster youth by January 2027.

 Summary